Christian forces of the First Crusade: Other armies and contingents

-Byzantine Armies
+Byzantine armies

 The Byzantine Emperor Alexios I Komnenos had significant armies and navies in and about Constantinople who fought both the Turks and at times the Crusaders, especially the Normans.
 The major generals were Manuel Boutoumites, Tatikios Constantine Opos and Michael Aspietes.
-Admiral Manuel Butumites escorted the forces of Hugh to Great to Constantinople.
+Admiral Manuel Butumites escorted the forces of Hugh the Great to Constantinople.
 Other admirals included John Dokas and Constantine Dalassenos.
 Some notable Europeans joined the emperor's armies including Welf of Burgundy, William of Grandmesnil, son of Hugh de Grandsmesnil and brother of Ivo, and Guy of Hauteville, half-brother of Bohemund.
 Manuel and Tatikios both participated in the siege of Nicaea.
 Tatikios also commanded forces in the siege of Antioch and during the Crusade of 1101.

 The emperor also employed Pecheneg troops, semi-nomadic Turkics, as mercenaries.
 During the Crusades, the Pecheneg monitored the activities of the European Crusaders as well as participating in major battles such as the siege of Nicaea.

-People's Crusade

-The People's Crusade, also known as the Peasant's Crusade, preceded the First Crusade. and was led by Peter the Hermit as well as a number of other colorful characters.
-The crusade accomplished little other that the slaughter of Jews and those in the army.
-The major players were Peter and his deputy Walter Sans-Avoir.
-Most of the army were peasants with their wives and children, accompanying by some minor knights, brigands and criminals.
-It is said that he had as many as 20,000 followers.
-Upon Peter's failure as a leader, his army was divided into two contingents:
+According to Runciman, the Varangian Guard joined the fleet of Edgar Ætheling, ultimately acting under the orders of their Emperor.

+Independents